 - Ben Lomond Summer School – mid June through mid July.
 This is also online only and can be accessed from home the same as PM School.
-Students must also test only at Ben Lomond while working on credits during this time.
+Students must also test only at Ben Lomond while working on credits during summer school.

 FAFSA - Free Application for Federal Student Aid

 - Federal Student Aid Application Many scholarships will require the FAFSA to be filled out!
 Don’t skip this important step!

 - Need Help?
 Here is a do it yourself FAFSA Kit